uajah474/Self-Chat/README.md

 It would not be less fun if it was made to work with ajax and php for multiple user interaction, but the ideal concept was to simulate a functional chat model that is 100% offline.

-**COPYRIGHT**

-The scripts may be shared and used only for fun or learning purpose.
-Changing the Creator's identity or copyright notice of this system is strictly prohibited.

-Modification of the extracted script may be allowed to programmers who have develop workaholic ideas from this model but they must not retain engineering of the SelfChat model or script.